-- A composite map of all five wind farms
+- A composite map of wind farms

 - Key documents which are used by the planning authorities in assessing wind farm applications